mwcproject/mwc-node/doc/mining/Install_mac.md

 Here is how you can find your local IP for mac [http://osxdaily.com/2010/11/21/find-ip-address-mac/]

-#### Validate if your port is open for INCOME connections
+#### Validate if your port is open for INCOMING connections

 Please verify that Port Tester shows that your port is open:
 [https://www.yougetsignal.com/tools/open-ports/]

-Here is how looks like when I didn't open port at my router, didn't disable firewall, or didn't run mwc-node with a proper setup.
+Here is how it looks when I didn't open port at my router, didn't disable firewall, or didn't run mwc-node with a proper setup.

 ![](Install_mac_images/port_close.png)

-Here how it si looks like when I did everything properly.
+Here how it looks like when I did everything properly.

 ![](Install_mac_images/port_open.png)

 **Please note!
-It doesn't make sense continue with miner if your port is not open!** This tool works well and if your port is closed it is mean that router, firewall or mwc-node are not configured well.
+It doesn't make sense to continue with miner if your port is not open!** This tool works well and if your port is closed it means that the router, firewall or mwc-node are not configured correctly.

-#### Validate stratum connection from your miner side
+#### Validate stratum connection from your miner's host

 If you can ssh to the miner host, please validate with telnet is miner can access the node:
 ```